arvidn/libtorrent/docs/dht_store.rst

 (i.e. ``0x7fffffffffffffff``.
 A client MAY reject any message with a sequence number exceeding this.

-The signature is a 64 byte ed25519 signature of the bencoded sequence number concatenated with the ``v`` key. e.g. something like this:: ``3:seqi4e1:v12:Hello world!``.
+The signature is a 2048 bit RSA signature of the SHA-1 hash of the bencoded sequence number and ``v`` key. e.g. something like this:: ``3:seqi4e1:v12:Hello world!``.

 put message
 ...........